xrpronin17/xrpl-dev-portal/content/concepts/payment-types/direct-xrp-payments.md

 }
 ```

-These transaction instructions mean: Send a payment from `rf1Bi...` to `ra5nK...` delivering exactly 13 XRP.
+These transaction instructions mean: Send a payment from <span class="code-snippet">rf1Bi...</span> to <span class="code-snippet">ra5nK...</span> delivering exactly 13 XRP.
 If the transaction is successfully processed, it does exactly that.
 Since it usually takes about 4 seconds for each new ledger version to become [validated](consensus.html), a successful transaction can be created, submitted, executed, and have a final outcome in 8 seconds or less, even if gets queued for the ledger version after the current in-progress one.

 **Caution:** The [Payment transaction type][Payment] can also be used for some more specialized kinds of payments, including [cross-currency payments](cross-currency-payments.html) and [partial payments](partial-payments.html).
-In the case of partial payments, it is possible that the `Amount` shows a large amount of XRP even if the transaction only delivered a very small amount.
+In the case of partial payments, it is possible that the <span class="code-snippet">Amount</span> shows a large amount of XRP even if the transaction only delivered a very small amount.
 See [partial payments exploit](partial-payments.html#partial-payments-exploit) for how to avoid crediting a customer for the wrong amount.

 Direct XRP-to-XRP payments cannot be partial payments, but partial payments can deliver XRP after converting from a different source currency.